jbeyers/mrmr/docs/decisions/0003-use-shifted-parity.md

 Shifted parity seems the most straightforward implementation.
 It's efficient, easy to store the metadata separately, can be made to not alter the original files, and makes it simple to add/remove data blocks from the parity set.

-There is a good chance that shifted parity is actually a subset of a Galois field implementation.
 This does not preclude the use of a full Galois field implementation in future for even more redundancy.
 The chosen implementation would then slot into that implementation.

 ## More Information